garrandall/popular-music-data/tracks/pop-that-coochie-the-2-live-crew.md

 Girl, you know you look so cute
 Throwin' that Coochie the way you do!

-Chorus

-Verse 3
-(FKI) Poppin' that Thang a dance for the ladies Straight from the South, into the 90's
+Poppin' that Thang a dance for the ladies
+Straight from the South, into the 90's
 Freaky girls are the ones I like
 In G-strings in the middle of the night